vitordino/reduxtron/packages/boilerplate-vue/README.md

 # reduxtron vanilla boilerplate

-An Electron application with React and TypeScript
+An Electron application with Electron and TypeScript

 ## Recommended IDE Setup